mliew21396/remote-work-u2/week-6/cipher-challenge/README.md

 Identify what each line of code is doing.
 It's located in the [my_solution.rb](my_solution.rb) file.

 Write comments next to or above each line with an explanation.
 Really focus on breaking each step down.
-You want to understand every line (except for 69-70).
-You do not need to understand each part of these lines because they use regular expressions that look for one or more of any digit.
-We aren't asking you to learn regular expressions in Phase 0, so you don't need to refactor them.
+You want to understand every line.

 ## Release 2: Write Tests
 Use [driver test code](https://github.com/Devbootcamp/phase-0-handbook/blob/master/coding-references/driver-code.md).
 What will always be the same using this cipher?
 What changes?
 Write driver test code based on what you discover.